-It is the veteran's responsibility to be fully informed of all academic regulations affecting satisfactory progress.
-The TT Minimum Standards of Progress are as follows:
+It is the veteran's responsibility to be fully informed of all academic regulations affecting his or her satisfactory progress.

-- · A student's progress will be monitored by midterm and final grades. - The administration's regional office will be notified within 30 days of lessthan-satisfactory progress or dismissal from the University; of the student's withdrawal or non-attendance in courses that would result in a change of certification; or of the student's complete withdrawal from the University. - Attendance will be reported monthly to the Veterans Affairs representative. - A veteran whose benefits have been terminated will not be certified for reenrollment unless a federal Veteran's Administration counseling psychologist approves. - In the case of illness or other extenuating circumstances, these standards will be applied on an individual basis.
+A student's progress will be monitored by midterm and final grades.

+The administration's regional office will be notified within 30 days of less-than-satisfactory progress or dismissal from the University; of the student's withdrawal or non-attendance in courses that would result in a change of certification; or of the student's complete withdrawal from the University.

+A veteran whose benefits have been terminated will not be certified for reenrollment unless a federal Veteran's Administration counseling psychologist approves.
+In the case of illness or other extenuating circumstances, these standards will be applied on an individual basis.